-Student spectators are to sit in the bleacher sections reserved for students; loitering in the entrance of the gym is not permitted.
+Student spectators are to sit in the bleacher sections; loitering in the entrance of the gym is not permitted.
 Students are to remain in their seats until half time or between games.
 Similar to school dances, students who leave the building will not be allowed to return unless they receive prior permission from a chaperone.